 La Vida Tombola by Manu Chau

 This song isn’t Manu Chau’s most famous, and although you’ll hear this guy in Central America, it’ll probably be something else first, like Clandestino (another great tune).
 But for me, La Vida Tombola trumps everything.
 Football and music have always gone hand in hand, and this tribute to Diego Maradona is sublime.
 It’s about getting inside the head of Maradona and imagining you were him.
+It encapsulates the legend of the man and the cultural impact he had (still has), not only in Argentina, but throughout the entire LatAm region.
 The best football song of all time?
 In my eyes, yes.

 La Reina del Sur by Tigres del Norte

 There are two words that best describe Tigres del Norte.
 Drinking music.
 The BEST drinking music.
 You know, like a tropical Pogues.
-There’s nothing like this stuff for tying one on to.
+There’s nothing like a bit of Tigres del Norte for tying one on to in some Central American cantina that you, as a gringo, have no business being in.
 Try it sometime.

 Frijolero by Molotov

 Oh man I love this tune.
+I love this band.
 Frijolero should be required listening for every gringo who sets foot south of the Rio Grande.
 That’s all there is to say about this song.
 Required listening.
 Get on it.
+And one of the best videos you’ll ever see, too.
+Try and find the video with the unbleeped-out swearing.

 Andar Conmigo by Julieta Venegas